mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

   * **Sub-Action:** Build, test, and maintain high-quality, robust connectors *only* for the core 5-10 SaaS tools most essential to the chosen vertical for the MVP.
 Quality over quantity.
   * **Sub-Action (Post-Traction):** Explore community bounties, revenue-share models, or strategic partnerships for expanding connector libraries once initial value is proven and a user base is established.
 * **Action: Vertical-Specific Go-To-Market (GTM) under a Broader Brand.**
-  * **Sub-Action:** While the umbrella brand might be "CompanyOS," develop all initial marketing materials, sales pitches, website copy, and demos tailored *exclusively* to the pain points, language, and workflows of the chosen vertical.
+  * **Sub-Action:** While the umbrella brand might be "<SaaS-OS>," develop all initial marketing materials, sales pitches, website copy, and demos tailored *exclusively* to the pain points, language, and workflows of the chosen vertical.
   * **Sub-Action:** Engage with the chosen vertical's communities, attend their industry events, and recruit early adopters specifically from this group.

 ### 4.3.
 Remedy for "UBOM \- Practicality, Adoption, and Value Perception":

 * **Action: Develop UBOM Primarily as an Internal, Enabling Technology for the Integration Hub.**
   * **Sub-Action:** Focus all initial UBOM schema development *solely* on the entities and relationships critical to the chosen vertical beachhead and its targeted "10x" workflows.
 UBOM is an internal toolset/schema that makes the Integration Hub deliver superior, tangible results.
-  * **Sub-Action:** The value of UBOM is experienced *indirectly* by users through the Hub's enhanced capabilities (e.g., "CompanyOS Hub intelligently understands your 'Projects' across Asana and Harvest, enabling more powerful cross-app reports and automations").
+  * **Sub-Action:** The value of UBOM is experienced *indirectly* by users through the Hub's enhanced capabilities (e.g., "<SaaS-OS> Hub intelligently understands your 'Projects' across Asana and Harvest, enabling more powerful cross-app reports and automations").
 Users buy the Hub's benefits, not "UBOM."
 * **Action: Iterative and Pragmatic UBOM Evolution.**
   * **Sub-Action:** Evolve the internal UBOM incrementally as new connectors relevant to the vertical are added or deeper integration capabilities are built.
 Prioritize practical utility and solving real user problems over theoretical "universal" perfection.
   * **Sub-Action (Long-Term Strategy):** Only after achieving significant market traction, deep domain expertise, and a robust internal model, consider if elements of this internal UBOM could be generalized, documented, and potentially proposed as a wider, open standard, supported by a clear governance model and community engagement.